willtim/Atavachron/README.md

 ### Listing

-To list all snapshots, we provide the command 'list' together with the '--snapshots' flag:
+To list all snapshots, we provide the command 'snapshots' together with the mandatory repository option '-r':

-    $ atavachron list --snapshots -r file:/home/tim/test-repo -d /home/tim/Pictures/Wallpaper
+    $ atavachron snapshots -r file:/home/tim/test-repo
     107ee7fd | tim      | x1c      | /home/tim/Pictures/Wallpaper     | 2018-06-15 07:16 | 2018-06-15 07:16

 To list all files within a snapshot, we provide the command 'list' together with a snapshot ID.
 We only need to specify enough of the snapshot ID to avoid ambiguity: